 Using natural progesterone cream for the last two weeks of your cycle can help to produce a period.
 I have written about Natural Progesterone cream before here but if you have any questions about using natural progesterone cream, please speak to your doctor.

 Now, this is one that you may not have considered.
 As I mentioned in point 2, you need to use a combined approach.
 And you may be feeling stuck or not sure where to start.
-From The Inside Out is my 10 week course that takes you by the hand and helps you to implement most of these ways.
+The PCOS Master Plan is my 7 week course that takes you by the hand and helps you to implement most of these ways.
 I have had wonderful feedback from the over 800 women who have been through the course.
 Kick starting your period is just one of the results that you could see, not to mention weight loss, improved skin, and improved fertility.

-You can find out more about From The Inside Out here.
+You can find out more about The PCOS Master plan here.

 Well, I think that about covers it.
 Just to summarise, here are the 8 Ways to Kickstart your Period with PCOS: